AlbertHambardzumyan/slate/README.md

 --------------------

 If you've got questions about setup, deploying, special feature implementation in your fork, or just want to chat with the developer, please feel free to [start a thread in our Spectrum community](https://spectrum.chat/slate)!

-Found a bug with upstream Slate?
-Go ahead and [submit an issue](https://github.com/lord/slate/issues).
-And, of course, feel free to submit pull requests with bug fixes or changes to the `dev` branch.